 Work permits are issued under Law Number 6735 on International Labor Force.

 Assistance and Support

 Ministry of Family, Labor, and Social Security: They have a national customer service number, which, from within Turkey, is 170.
 From outside of Turkey, call +90 216 170 1122.
 It has an English option.

 Yükseköğretim Kurulu (Council of Higher Education, or "YÖK"): If you'll be working at a University, contact the Council of Higher Education at 0 850 470 0 965 from outside Turkey.
 The call will be free.
 From inside Turkey, call +90 312 298 7000.

 Work Visa and Work Permit Forums: If you have questions about work permits, search our work permit forums, or open a topic.
-We have quite a few expat members who have already been through the work visa and work permit process and who help.
+We have many foreign members in Turkey who have been through the work visa and work permit process and can help.